- Energy-efficient living

 Every household situation is different, so when choosing a new appliance it makes sense to do a little research to work out which appliance is right for your particular circumstances.

 - Consider how often you'll use it, the size you need, any special installation or operating requirements and budget.
 Start with Your Home—Reducing water demand.

 - Use the Water Efficiency Labelling and Standards (WELS) scheme product search to compare the efficiency and water use of different appliance models.

-- Check to see if you are eligible for rebates or other assistance to install water-efficient appliances.
+- Check to see if you're eligible for rebates or other assistance to install water-efficient appliances.
 You may also be eligible for assistance from your local water authority.
 Check if there are conditions that may make certain systems ineligible for financial assistance.

 The best way to achieve value for money and improved water and energy efficiency benefits is to get information and advice from more than one source.

 - Talk to several suppliers or manufacturers about your options and get several quotes before committing to a new appliance.

 - You may need a licensed plumber to install your new appliance.
 If so, talk to your plumber first to make sure you get an appliance that is suitable for your home.